ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 run under Python 2.6 and that each assertion in the test cases has been checked to work by breaking the code in Ansible to trigger that failure.

-.. warning:: Maintain Python-2.6 compatibility
+.. warning:: Maintain Python 2.6 compatibility

-    Please remember that modules need to maintain compatibility with Python-2.6 so the unittests for modules should also be compatible with Python-2.6.
+    Please remember that modules need to maintain compatibility with Python 2.6 so the unittests for modules should also be compatible with Python 2.6.

 .. seealso::